 Electricity.
 Yes, offices have the same bills as homes.
 No love to Npower at all, who originally "estimated" us as spending over £1000 a month on this.
 This caused some snorting at my end.

 Wages!
 Yep, everyone has to get paid.
 That's 3 full time people, one intern (radically, we pay the intern), and one part time press person, plus sometimes temps.

-Card processing and banking fees; you know how if someone pays you on paypal, then paypal quite often take a percentage on it?
-Well, we have to shell out for two merchant numners - to allow us to take cards - then a card machine for the wholesale orders, plus a "virtual terminal" for the online payments, and then they take a percentage of everything we get paid.
-Unlike paypal, that doesn't get taken out before you get the cash, which can be a bit unfortunate if I don't mentally deduct about 2% from everythingc oming in to the bank account and set it aside to pay back to the card processing people.
+Card processing and banking fees; you know how if someone pays you on PayPal, then PayPal quite often take a percentage on it?
+Well, we have to shell out for two merchant numbers - to allow us to take cards - then a card machine for the wholesale orders, plus a "virtual terminal" for the online payments, and then they take a percentage of everything we get paid.
+Unlike PayPal, that doesn't get taken out before you get the cash, which can be a bit unfortunate if I don't mentally deduct about 2% from everything coming in to the bank account and set it aside to pay back to the card processing people.

 So basically this is why when you price up a garment its goes (fabric plus components plus labour) multiplied by at least 2, because otherwise it's quite easy for it all to go very wobbly.

 So mostly it's really boring!
 Anything you didn't expect?